 |Our Rating||4.8 / 5|

-This is the best inflatable hot tub on our TOP list.
-It is both really affordable and really luxurious.
+Intex purespa is both affordable and really luxurious.
 Don’t forget to check out our comparison of best intex inflatable hot tubs.

 We reviewed the 77-inch Round “Massage Spa Set” version of the spa.
-There’s also a bigger version available.
-It's pretty much the same but bigger.
+There's a bigger version available as well.

 Why buy the Intex PureSpa?